SalesforceLabs/OrgCheck/docs/index3.securityfaq.md

 ## How org check is impacting my own org ?
 API Limits, Objects, Apex,...

-- The usage of this application impacts only one limit in your salesforce org which is called '“Daily API Request limit”.
+- The usage of this application impacts only one limit in your salesforce org which is called '"Daily API Request limit".
 - All calls to the Salesforce APIs on your org by the application is preceded with a check if that Daily API Request limit has reached a certain percentage.
 - From 0% to 70%, the application will call the API.
 - When the limit reaches 70% up to 90%, the application will call the API but will also show a warning to the user.